-The brains of athletes not diagnosed with concussions still show damage.
+The brains of athletes not diagnosed with concussions still show damage, and undiagnosed micro concussions may be just as dangerous over time as diagnosed concussions.

 With all the attention being paid to concussions, particularly among professional football players and military personnel returning from combat, experts are reporting they could be missing the forest for all the big trees.